 You previously submitted a $200 confirmation deposit to Auburn University.
 This allows you to attend CWE.
 Your orientation fees will be charged to your student account.
 The student fee is $150, and each parent or guest is $75.
 Once a student is registered for CWE, it is preferred that the student remain in that session.
 If a session change is necessary, please call our office and we will assist you in finding another available session.
 There is a $15 fee for each session change.
 Please note that all Camp War Eagle fees, including those for registered parents and/or guests, are assessed at the time of camp registration and are NOT REFUNDABLE.

 Students will be housed in residence halls on campus.
-The residence halls feature a suite style floor plan in which a bathroom is shared between two rooms with each room accommodating two students.
+The residence hall suites are shared by four students.
+The suites consist primarily of four single bedrooms, two bathrooms and a common living/dining area.
 Students will need to bring a pillow and two flat twin sheets or a sleeping bag, as linens are not provided.

 Students will be provided with breakfast, lunch and dinner on Day 1 and breakfast and lunch on Day 2.
 Snacks will also be provided at various times.